 Our Deputies are on duty 24 / 7.

 We hope to lead by example in fulfilling our obligation to our community.

-Potential candidates should be at least 21 years of age, a United States Citizen, and be a high school graduate or equivalent.
-Candidates must possess a current driver’s license with a safe driving record, no Felony convictions, and no misdemeanor Domestic Violence convictions.
-Candidates must be of good moral character (as determined by a thorough background investigation), be free of any physical, emotional, or mental condition which could adversely affect the performance of the duties of a Peace Officer (as determined by a complete medical examination and comprehensive psychological test), and be able to pass a health-based physical fitness assessment.
-Wyoming POST certified officers are preferred, but not required, as training will be provided.
-Candidates should expect to participate in a physical fitness test, pass a written cumulative exam, and complete a board interview.
+Potential candidates must be at least 21 years of age, a United States citizen, and be a high school graduate or equivalent.
+Candidates must possess a current driver’s license with a safe driving record, no felony convictions, and no misdemeanor domestic violence convictions.
+Candidates must be of good moral character (as determined by a thorough background investigation), be free of any physical, emotional, or mental condition which could adversely affect the performance of the duties of a patrol deputy (as determined by a complete medical examination and comprehensive psychological evaluation), and be able to pass a health-based physical fitness assessment.
+Wyoming POST certified patrol deputies are preferred, but not required, as training will be provided.
+Hot Springs County Candidates should expect to participate in a physical fitness test, pass a written cumulative exam, and complete a board interview.
 Successful candidates will be required to undergo a background examination, drug test, medical test, physical exam; he or she must be eligible for Wyoming POST certification requirements.
-Successful candidates will be required to attend the Wyoming Law Enforcement Academy’s Peace Officer Basic in Douglas, WY within one year of start date (unless already a Wyoming POST certified Peace Officer, entering as a lateral transfer, or are successfully able to challenge from another state).
+Successful candidates will be required to attend the Wyoming Law Enforcement Academy’s Patrol Officer Basic in Douglas, WY (at the Sheriff’s Office’s expense) within one year of start date (unless already a Wyoming POST certified patrol deputy, entering as a lateral transfer, or able to challenge from another state).

 Hot Springs County is an equal opportunity employer.
-Pay range for Detention Deputy is $3450/month, and pay range for Detention Supervisor will be DOE.
-Benefits include full Wyoming retirement after 20 years, medical, dental, vision, paid holidays, sick time, and vacation.
+Pay range is $3450/month to $3525/month DOE.
+Benefits include fully vested Wyoming retirement after 20 years, medical, dental, vision, paid holidays, sick time, and vacation.

 VIN Checks: $10/vehicle